Cincinnati-Design-LAB/architour/src/content/buildings/gidding-jenny.md

 date_of_completion: "1908"
 architect: Frank M Andrews
 original_function: Department store
-significance: >-
-  The building once housed the Gidding-Jenny department store, a high-end retailer.
 unique_features: >-
   The colorful façade is composed of Rookwood tile manufactured at the famous Rookwood Pottery in Cincinnati.
 renovation_date: "1965"
 renovation_architect: Architekton
 ---

+The building once housed the Gidding-Jenny department store, a high-end retailer.